 I’ve always believed that the best science fiction either offered one possible answer to a question I’ve always had; or asked a question that I had previously never thought to ask.
 Either way, I enjoy science fiction to be thought provoking.
 I was not disappointed.

-This isn’t a review.
+This isn’t a full review.
 I discovered something I thought was cool and I’m sharing it with you.
 Of course Black Mirror is reminiscent of other anthology television series.
 I’m sure many reviews will make comparisons to, or say that this is simply a reworking of, something we’ve seen before.
 I think that’s simply an association of the anthology format.

 While Just about everybody has some familiarity with “The Twilight Zone” (even if they’ve never actually seen an episode of the original series).
 But If you’re old enough to remember watching “Amazing Stories”, I think you might really enjoy what this series has to offer.